xmdi/HARCS-C/README.md

 very fast and lightweight method analysis toolkit for 3x3x3 rubik's cube

-compile with `gcc main.c -O3`
+compile with `clang main.c -O3`

-why no makefile? because i hate them, and they are pointless.
+clang seems much better than gcc in the benchmarks